PhilipSLuk/security-projects/overthewire/bandit/level24/README.md

 ls: cannot open directory '/var/spool/bandit24/': Permission denied
 ```

-Okay, so we see that there is a cron job that will execute all scriptsi within
+Okay, so we see that there is a cron job that will execute all scripts within
 `/var/spool/bandit24` every minute and then delete them.
-We ultimately want to dump the
+We ultimately want to dump
-contents of `/etc/bandit_pass/bandit24` which we don't have permission to do as ourselves..
+the contents of `/etc/bandit_pass/bandit24` which we don't have permission to do as
+ourselves..

 ```
 bandit23@bandit:~$ mkdir /tmp/mytemp